Just released: How to raise venture capital in 2023

 Products liability insurance protects the company if its product is accused of causing an injury.
 For instance an infant choking on a small plastic piece, or a cosmetic causing a skin condition or staining the user’s skin or clothes, etc.

 Any Ecommerce company that sells a tangible product is at risk for these suits.
 Though the manufacturer will likely bear the much of the blame for a defective product, the distributor and/or retailer will almost always be named in the lawsuit.
+This is crucial information for companies amidst an ecommerce platform migration, as liability can impact both new and established systems.
 Everyone in the supply chain could be brought into the suit.
 This means legal bills even if the E-commerce platform/app is completely innocent.
 A good general liability insurance policy will cover these costs.

 Key takeaway: